tAndreani/IPVARIABLE/README.md

 Function 4):

-# Reproducibility score matrix
+# Reproducibility score matrix and estimation of the noisy regions
-Aggregating reproducible and not reproducible regions for the same cell type and different proteins will allow the detection of variable/noisy binding regions.
+Reproducible and not reproducible regions for the same cell type and different proteins are aggregated in a reproducibility score matrix.
+Afterwards, z-score calculation obtained after 1000 sampling is obtained using the following R function>

+Function Stat:

 # References
 1. Teytelman Leonid, et al. "Highly expressed loci are vulnerable to misleading ChIP localization of multiple unrelated proteins."
 Proceedings of the National Academy of Sciences 110.46 (2013): 18602-18607.